ns-gamming/NS-BIO-WEB/replit.md

 # Overview

 This is NS GAMING, a personal portfolio and gaming website for Nishant Sarkar (Naboraj Sarkar).
 The project is a modern, multi-page gaming-themed portfolio with neon blue aesthetics, animations, and interactive elements.
-It serves as both a professional showcase and entertainment platform, featuring personal information, social links, games, and AdSense integration for monetization.
+It serves as both a professional showcase and entertainment platform, featuring personal information, social links, games, AdSense integration for monetization, and an AI chatbot assistant.

-The website presents Nishant's identity as a creator, developer, and gamer from Siliguri, West Bengal, India, with a mission to "build his own empire and change the future" through coding, gaming content creation, and community building.
+The website presents Nishant's identity as a creator, developer, and gamer from Siliguri, West Bengal, India.
+His first programming language was Python, and his mission is to "build his own empire and change the future" through coding, gaming content creation, and community building.

+## Recent Updates (January 2025)

+**Theme Switching**: Fully functional light/dark theme toggle with smooth transitions throughout the site.
+Users can switch between professional light mode and gaming dark mode.

+**AI Chatbot Integration**: Gemini AI-powered chatbot that provides contextual information about Nishant and the website, with conversation memory and human-like responses.

+**Mobile Optimization**: Complete mobile responsiveness with touch controls for all games (directional buttons for Snake, tap controls for Flappy), optimized particle effects for mobile performance, and responsive ad placement.

+**Enhanced Animations**: Added shimmer, bounce, bounceIn, and scaleIn animations for a more modern and smooth user experience across all devices.

 # User Preferences